 Suppressed Alerts

-If there are event rules that suppress specific alerts for this service, you can view some of the most recent alerts here.
+If you have configured Event Orchestration to suppress specific alerts on your service, you can view the most recent alerts in the Suppressed Alerts table.

 Maintenance Windows

-If you have maintenance windows on this service, they will be listed here in order of when they are scheduled.
+If you have maintenance windows on your service, they will be listed in the Maintenance Windows section in the order that they are scheduled.

 Integrations Tab

-The Integrations tab includes any integrations and extensions that you connect to and receive PagerDuty alerts from.
+The Integrations tab includes any integrations and extensions that you have configured on a service.

 Integrations

-In the Integrations section, you can view and configure inbound integrations to send events to the service.
-You can also copy an integration key by clicking the clipboard icon next to it:
+In the Integrations section, you can view and configure the inbound integrations that send events to the service.
+You can view and copy an integration key by clicking the to the right of the integration and then to the right of the key:

 Add an Integration to a Service